 Start here (fast)

-- When itch, scale, pain, pustules, or scalp discomfort are part of the same picture, start with Scalp Symptoms & Hair Loss: Causes & Next Steps, then move to Itchy Scalp and Hair Loss: Causes & Next Steps for the narrower itch-first branch.
+| Itch, scale, pain, pustules, or scalp discomfort. | Scalp Symptoms & Hair Loss: Causes & Next Steps and Itchy Scalp and Hair Loss: Causes & Next Steps | Scalp symptoms can mean the problem is not simple shedding alone. |

 When the next decision is about treatment